Sugar and Spice

 “I’m going to head back out to the crime scene,” he stated as if nothing had happened.
-Noticing the expression on her face as she attempted to catch her breath, he continued with a playful grin.
+Noticing the expression on Madeline’s face as she attempted to catch her breath, he continued with a playful grin.
 “Why the look of surprise?
 You should be used to this by now.”

 “Point taken,” Levi responded, still smiling.

 “I’m going to take a quick shower and then head out.
 I’ll be taking the car,” he revealed.
 “I plan to be back before it gets too late.
-Did you want to wait for me, or should I get some food sent up for you now?”
+Did you want to wait for me, or should I get some food sent up to you now?”

 “I’ll wait for you,” Madeline said, still not looking up at him while trying to block everything that had just happened out of her mind.